 Ever since I was little I have been obsessed with traveling.
 From a young age I have camped out on mountains, hiked on some of the most beautiful trails and although not often, splurged on some luxurious hotels.
-Sometimes it feels like I’ve walked through every gift shop out there, and I probably have!
-Although these were fun places to dip into when I was young, I really have never been interested in your typical shot glass or fridge magnet.
-Instead, send me to an underground, lesser known restaurant to enjoy a beautifully crafted meal or a local boutique that has handmade clothing and other odds and ends!
+Sometimes it feels like I’ve walked through every gift shop out there, thanks to my travel wish list!
+Although these were fun places to dip into when I was young, I have never been interested in your typical shot glass or magnet.
+Instead, send me to an underground, lesser known restaurant to enjoy a beautifully crafted meal or a local boutique that has handmade clothing!

-While I love to check out these lesser known finds during my travels, my newest addition to my travel wishlist is to become more involved with the local residents and culture.
+While I love to check out these lesser known finds, my newest addition to my travel wish list is to become more involved with the local residents and culture.
 To me, my travels are all about the experiences and less about the materialistic objects.
-Here are a few reasons why my travel wishlist has changed over time, and enjoy my love for immersing myself in the most beautiful opportunities and experiences.
+Here are a few reasons why my travel wish list has changed over time, and enjoy my love for immersing myself in the most beautiful opportunities and experiences.

 Getting to know local residents can change your trip entirely.
 They know exactly where tourists won’t go and how to get the best deals on stuff that visitors may get ripped off on.
 The key to making friends with the locals is to know what kind of relationships you’re looking for.
 There’s private and public ways to connect with locals, and what you choose depends on the kind of person you are.